PEESEgroup/poultry-CLCO/README.md

 To replicate the sensitivity analysis, run scenarios 10003, 10103, 10203 for NPV max, tradeoff, and GWP min respectively.
 Modify CLCO_Data.py to change key parameters.

+### Changing model location

+To change the model location, update FEEDSTOCK_SUPPLY and INTRA_COUNTY_TRANSPORT_DISTANCE in CLCO_Data.py.
+The data is stored in a list, so the nth county in the feedstock supply list corresponds to the nth county in the transportation distance list

+**It should be noted that the model has not been tested for counties with more than 6,000 tons of poultry manure.
+Extremely large inputs may require modification to the piecewise linear approximtion list lpa_xvals and bounded variables**

 ## Excel plotting

 For any scenario that does not have an existing S[Scenario Number].xlsx file, one can be created from the STemplate.xlsx.